guonan627/swimschool/README.md

 - Logging feature that accounts for every request with IP, browser, timestamp and action and record them in the database and txt document
 - Rate limit to control one request per second per user session
 - Limit per session request to 1,000 in a 24hour period
-- get userid from backend when enroll a class and view the enrolled class instead of from localstorage
+- Get userid from backend when enroll a class and view the enrolled class instead of from localstorage

-## Current Status

-- web app - complete
-- backend - complete all the frontend required APIs and almost admin panel required APIs
-- Admin panel(react) - 90% completed except for a small bug.please check the admin panel at https://github.com/guonan627/swimschool-admin-panel

-## What to do next for improvement if time allowed
+## What to do next (roadmap)

+### web app

 - Jason Web Token/OAuth to be used to increase authentication security
-- add "view my classesmates" and "view class-time photos" features in "my class" page
+- Add "view my classesmates" and "view class-time photos" features in "my class" page
+- Allow enrolled user to cancel their enrollment in "my class" page
-- add the bithday input validation when fill in enroll form (must be over the program age requirement )
+- Add the bithday input validation when fill in enroll form (must be over the program age requirement )
-- add the rating feature linking with each enrolled class.
+- Add the rating feature linking with each enrolled class.
-- allow one login user to enroll several classes instead of only one to make the app more practical.
+- Allow one login user to enroll several classes instead of only one to make the app more practical.
-- add more features in "my account setting" page, for example, change user passwords
+- Add more features in "my account setting" page, for example, change user passwords

+### admin panel

+- Finalize CRUD classes
+- Finalize CRUD enrollment
+- Bueatify the web if needed.